Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Numerical experiments

-\paragraph{Refined uniform weight} As we have seen from the previous set of examples, a sufficient number of refinement steps on a random weight vector $\mathbf{w}$ already improves the quality of the aggregates obtained trough the matching algorithms.
+As we have seen from the previous set of examples, a sufficient number of refinement steps on a random weight vector $\mathbf{w}$ already improves the quality of the aggregates obtained through the matching algorithms.
 Therefore, we expect to obtain a similar result when we start from a more reasonable guess for the weight vector.
 We consider the same experimental setting and only change the initial guess from a random $\mathbf{w}$ to the uniform vector $\mathbf{w} = (1,1,\ldots,1)^T$.

-For this case we plot in Figure~\ref{fig:refinement_from_unit} the aggregates obtained with the \texttt{AUCTION} algorithm, which attains the best constants.
+For this case, we plot in Figure~\ref{fig:refinement_from_unit} the aggregates obtained with the \texttt{AUCTION} algorithm, which attains the best constants.
 What is interesting to notice in this case is that very few iterations of the smoother coupled with the \texttt{AUCTION} algorithm generate aggregates that are better than the ones obtained by the complete matching algorithm \texttt{HSL\_MC64}.
-The cases in which directionality in the coefficient is present ends up in reproducing the expected aggregates with very few iterations.
+The cases in which directionality in the coefficient is present end up in reproducing the expected aggregates with very few iterations.

-{As for the previous case, we consider again the Poisson problem on an unstructured mesh with rotated anisotropy from~\eqref{eq:rotatedpoisson}.
+As for the previous case, we consider again the Poisson problem on an unstructured mesh with rotated anisotropy from~\eqref{eq:rotatedpoisson}.
 Again, if we compare the results for this case in Figure~\ref{fig:aniso-poisson-refinement-from-allone} with the ones in Figure~\ref{fig:refinement_from_unit_unstructured} we observe that there is a decrease in the performance of the aggregation procedure.
-Nevertheless, a small number of refinement iterations brings the quality of the aggregates near to the one of the homogeneous case.}
+Nevertheless, a small number of refinement iterations brings the quality of the aggregates near to the one of the homogeneous case.